 Dark Mountain is the oldest of all the trail systems at the lake, and was designated a National Recreation Trail in 2005.

-After about 3-4 miles in, the trail begins the 200 foot descent of the "Lake Loop."
+after about 3-4 miles in, where the ride begins the 200 foot newly rebuilt descent.
 A fantastic finale awaits after the climb back to the top of Dark Mountain, the exit trail.
 This section has hosted Downhill and Super-D events, and contains optional lines with big banked turns and jumps.